ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 The VPN server receives the username and passcode from the VPN client and makes an IAM call to verify the passcode and permission with IAM policy.

-* The passcode is an one-time password.
+* The passcode is a one-time password.
 The user MUST re-generate the passcode for re-connection, even if the re-connection is initiated by the VPN server.
 * The SoftLayer MFA is not supported because SoftLayer MFA enforcement is not done via the browser.

 If you use user ID/passcode authentication, maintenance activities force users to re-authenticate by fetching and re-entering the code.
 The connection is restored only after the new code is entered.
 This is applicable using stand-alone or HA mode.